 Zosima’s message is the central theme of the novel, and those who live by it invariably find redemption for themselves and for others.
 Those who don’t add only to the world’s suffering.

-Hitchens is not wrong, he just lacks imagination.
-Insisting on personal responsibility means holding accountable those who fail to be personally responsible, and those of us who fail regularly ought to consider taking Christ at his offer – handing him ownership of our sins, so that we might do the same for others in turn.
+Hitchens is not wrong, he just lacks moral imagination.
+Yes, we ought to hold ourselves and each other responsible.
+But when we fail (and we will all fail), then we have an opportunity to consider taking Christ at his offer – making him responsible for our sins, so that we can do the same for others in turn.

-At the heart of the Gospel we are called to redeem the world by bearing the iniquities of the other, making ourselves responsible for both his sin and his salvation.
+At the heart of the Gospel we are called to redeem the world by bearing the iniquities of the other, making ourselves responsible for their sin and their salvation.
 If he steals your cloak, give him your tunic also.
 Now you have not only broken the cycle of retribution, but initiated a cycle of loving-kindness in its place: Light shines in the darkness, and the darkness cannot overcome it.